wafiesa/Data_Management/README.md

 # Interactive Map For Single and Double Storey Terraced Property Sale For 2022 In Melaka

 ## Project Overview

-Given the current market dynamics, this project proposes the development of an interactive map that will provide comprehensive data on every single storey and double storey terraced property sold in Melaka in 2022.
-This unique tool will empower housing developers to formulate effective pricing and business strategies for future developments in Melaka.
+This project proposes the creation of an interactive map that will contain detailed information about all the single storey and double storey terraced properties sold in Melaka in 2022.
+The map will serve as a tool for housing developers to develop effective pricing and business strategies for future developments in Melaka, taking into account the current market dynamics.

-Property sales for single and double storey terraced in Melaka recorded at RM869,477,476.00 with 2870 transactions in 2022.
-These transactions represent freehold and leasehold terraced houses covering 457 scheme name/areas located in 3 districts namely Melaka Tengah, Alor Gajah and Jasin.
+In 2022, a total of 2870 transactions were made for single storey and double storey terraced houses in Melaka.
+The property sales for these houses amounted to RM869,477,476.00.
+These transactions include both freehold and leasehold properties, and cover 457 areas or schemes located in three districts Melaka Tengah, Alor Gajah, and Jasin.

-The state’ property market is expected to continue its growth momentum with future developments projects are expected to create positive impact on the state’s property market such Melaka Waterfront Economic Zone (MWEZ) by 2035 and on-going contruction of Harbour City Melaka by Hatten Land Ltd.
+The property market in the state is anticipated to maintain its upward trend, bolstered by the upcoming development projects.
+These include the Melaka Waterfront Economic Zone (MWEZ) with an expected completion date of 2035, and the ongoing construction of Harbour City Melaka by Hatten Land Ltd. These initiatives are set to have a positive impact on the state's property market.

 ![MWEZ.png](https://lh6.googleusercontent.com/u3S4EjKsun7Jt-ps9r-lcqcxqUaZU_ivDgh3LXEvsizJRh9AQ5GxMCVMOOpPoznHfpnCPnAHyP4jsPEH667fTL2Kq877bu0YduAXCWbptZ-6_uCgzvZhQ2We_Son0_FRQiFDOybG)

 ## Terraced Property Outlook

-Single and double storey terraced residentials will be the property segments to watch as Scientex Berhad had launched new project which is Scientex Durian Tunggal 2 on 202 acres land while Parkland Group had launched Bandar Botani Parkland in Jasin.

-These two major residentials will be new offerings for future home buyers looking for single or double storey terraced property in Melaka.
+The property market in Melaka is interesting to watch with the launch of two exciting residential projects: Scientex Durian Tunggal 2 and Bandar Botani Parkland.
+These developments, spanning 202 acres of land, offer single and double storey terraced homes, making them a prime choice for homebuyers seeking quality living spaces.
+Keep an eye on these segments, as they are likely to be in high demand in the near future.

 ![SCIENTEX.png](https://scientex.com.my/wp-content/uploads/2021/09/Aerial-View-Photo.jpeg)